thu1012/CS510-Team10/README.md

 Originally, we planned to integrate a backend with FastAPI, PostgreSQL, and Elasticsearch.
 Due to timeline and scope adjustments, we transitioned to a fully client-side application using static JSON data and lightweight NLP/search libraries in the frontend.
 While the original design included Learning-to-Rank (LTR) models, we prioritized a custom weighted ranking approach for this iteration.

 **Evaluation**
-We plan to evaluate the system in three ways:
+We plan to evaluate the system:

-1\.
 Quantitative evaluation using IR metrics: We will measure Precision@K, Mean Reciprocal Rank (MRR), and Normalized Discounted Cumulative Gain (NDCG) by comparing system rankings against manually labeled “high-return” properties in a subset of the dataset.

-2\.
-Case study comparison: We will conduct case studies comparing our system’s top-ranked results for sample queries against publicly available listings and analyze alignment with known desirable properties.

-3\.
-User feedback: We will gather informal feedback from potential users (classmates or early-stage investors) to assess usability, ranking interpretability, and feature utility.

 **Timeline**
 Milestone	Completion Date